-A DudeBro is an employee who routinely fails to notice all the ways his biases piss people off.
-This is the guy (sorry, it’s always a guy in my experience) who refers to people like me as ‘SJW.’
-He says ‘you guys’ in the Slack Channel and scoffs at your Slackbot response because ‘it’s not a big deal, for God’s sake.’
+A DudeBro is an employee who routinely fails to notice all the ways their biases piss people off.
+This is the person who refers to people like me as ‘SJW.’
+This person says ‘you guys’ in the Slack Channel and scoffs at your Slackbot response because ‘it’s not a big deal, for God’s sake.’

 On the extreme end of things, your DudeBros might have received a few complaints from other employees for telling racially insensitive jokes, calling somebody ‘hun,’ or hitting on a coworker.
 But even if this isn’t the case, your DudeBros routinely make mistakes that impact your other employees’ ability and willingness to contribute to your vision.
 And it costs you money.
 Daily.